microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgGroupSite.md

             - `[StartDateTime <DateTime?>]`: The meeting start time in UTC.
             - `[Subject <String>]`: The subject of the online meeting.
             - `[VideoTeleconferenceId <String>]`: The video teleconferencing ID.
 Read-only.
-          - `[OtherMails <String[]>]`: A list of additional email addresses for the user; for example: ['bob@contoso.com', 'Robert@fabrikam.com'].NOTE: This property cannot contain accent characters.Supports $filter (eq, not, ge, le, in, startsWith, and counting empty collections).
+          - `[OtherMails <String[]>]`: A list of additional email addresses for the user; for example: ['bob@contoso.com', 'Robert@fabrikam.com'].NOTE: This property cannot contain accent characters.Supports $filter (eq, not, ge, le, in, startsWith, endsWith, and counting empty collections).
           - `[Outlook <IMicrosoftGraphOutlookUser1>]`: outlookUser
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Id <String>]`: